CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/run_your_service.md

     python3.7 -m assemblyline_v4_service.dev.run_service_once tutorial_service.TutorialService <path to a file to scan>
    ```

-3. The `results.json` and any extracted/supplementary files will be outputted to `<previously provided path to a file to scan>/<name of the file scanned>_tutorialservice`
+3. The `results.json` and any extracted/supplementary files will be outputted to `<previously provided path to a file to scan>_tutorialservice` directory